-The Women’s Auxiliary originated after the First World War when a group of women arranged to raise funds to assist returned servicemen who had been injured and needed help to settle back into civilian life.
+The RSL Sub Branch Auxiliary originated after the First World War when a group of women arranged to raise funds to assist returned servicemen who had been injured and needed help to settle back into civilian life.

-These days the role of the Women’s Auxiliary is to support the sub-branch on various occasions such as Anzac day and other relevant days.
-All funds raised are distributed to various RSL charities assisting returned servicemen and women such as Defence Care and Homes for Heroes.
+These days the role of the Auxiliary is to support the Sub-Branch on various occasions such as Anzac day and other relevant days.
+They still fundraise, with all funds raised distributed to various RSL charities assisting returned servicemen and women such as Defence Care and Homes for Heroes.

-The Women’s Auxiliary at Kingsgrove raises money by having raffles for Mothers’ Day, Fathers’ Day and Christmas.
+The Auxiliary at Kingsgrove RSL raises money by having raffles for Mothers’ Day, Fathers’ Day and Christmas.
 They also have some fun evenings playing Crazy Whist to which everyone is invited.

-Apart from fund raising there are often invitations to socialise with other Auxiliaries by attending Luncheons that are celebrating various occasions.
+Apart from fundraising there are often invitations to socialise with other RSL Auxiliaries by attending luncheons that celebrate various occasions.
 These could be ‘Christmas in July’ or a special anniversary of that Auxiliary.

-Kingsgrove Auxiliary invites any ladies who may be interested in joining to ask at the reception desk and the auxiliary will contact you.
+Kingsgrove Auxiliary invites anyone who may be interested in joining to speak to Kingsgrove RSL Club reception and the Auxiliary will contact you.

 Kingsgrove RSL Auxiliary Co-Ordinator – Yvonne Talbott OAM